replicatedhq/docs/docs/kb/supporting-your-customers/restoring-from-a-snapshot.md

 **The snapshots functionality in Replicated is for disaster recovery purposes.**

-If you have enabled snapshots for your app they will by default run every 24 hours, optionally your users can run a snapshot from the on-prem console at any time.
-The default location for saving a snapshot on a replicated enabled host is: `/var/lib/replicated/snapshots`, the last 3 snapshots will be located in that directory.
+Automatic snapshots by default are disabled, but if your customer has enabled snapshots they will by default run every 24 hours, see the [Snapshots documentation](/packaging-an-application/snapshots/) for information on enabling snapshots.
+Optionally your users can run a snapshot from the on-prem console at any time.
-*Note: We highly recommend you copy this folder to a additional location on a different physical host/SAN to ensure redundancy.*

 To restore you need to create a fresh install of replicated which you can find instructions for [here](http://docs.replicated.com/docs/installing-replicated#section-easy-installation).
 Before